Toric AF-algebras and faithful representation of the mapping class groups: Abstract

 \section{Abstract}

-We construct a covariant non-injective functor from the space of generic Riemann surfaces to the so-called toric $AF$-algebras; such a functor maps isomorphic Riemann surfaces into stably isomorphic toric $AF$-algebras.
-We use the functor to construct a faithful representation of the mapping class group of genus $g>1$ into the matrix group $GL_{6g-6}({\Bbb Z})$.
+There exists a covariant non-injective functor from the space of generic Riemann surfaces to the so-called toric $AF$-algebras; such a functor maps isomorphic Riemann surfaces to the stably isomorphic toric $AF$-algebras.
+We use the functor to construct a faithful representation of the mapping class group of surface of genus $g>1$ into the matrix group $GL_{6g-6}({\Bbb Z})$.